murisfurder/heracles/README.md

 How it works
 ------------

-First of all you have to instantite an *Heracles* object
+First of all you have to instantiate an *Heracles* object
 ```
 >>> from heracles import Heracles
 >>> h = Heracles()